yaelifrommer/ExchangeRates/HOW_TO_RUN.md

 ## Additional Notes

 - Ensure the server is running before starting the client to avoid any connectivity issues.
-- For Docker users, you can build and run the project using Docker commands as described previously.
+- For Docker users, you can build and run the project using Docker commands as described in Option 1.